Quantifying many-body learning far from equilibrium with representation learning: Distinction between robust learning and two superficially similar behaviors

 We can avoid false positives by measuring two properties.
 First, we measure the percentage of the spins that antialign with the field.
 If the percentage consistently $\gg 0$, many of the spins are not frozen.
 Figure~\ref{fig_Frac_Aligned} confirms that many are not.

-Second, we check that the VAE compresses information about spins that have many different field energies $h(\alpha_j) s_j$ [Eq.~\eqref{eq_Hamiltonian_j}].
+Second, we check that the VAE compresses information about spins that have many different field energies $A_j(t) s_j$ [Eq.~\eqref{eq_Hamiltonian_j}].
 We illustrate with the protocol used to generate Fig.~\ref{fig_Latent_Space_Visualize}: We trained the spin glass on a drive $\{A, B, C\}$ in each of many trials.
 On the end-of-trial configurations, the VAE was trained.

 A configuration is represented in the VAE's input layer, a column vector.
 A weight matrix transforms the input layer into the first hidden layer, another column vector.
 The weight matrix is depicted in Fig.~\ref{fig_Which_Spins_Used_By_AE_b}.
 The matrix's numerical entries have been replaced with colors.
 Each vertical stripe corresponds to one spin.
 The farther leftward a stripe, the lesser the spin's field energy.
 The darker a stripe, the more information about the spin the VAE uses when forming $Z$.
 The plot is approximately invariant, at a coarse-grained level, under translations along the horizontal.
 (On the order of ten exceptions exist.
 These vertical stripes contain several dark dots.
-An example appears at $x \approx 150$.)
+An example appears at $x \approx 150$.
+But the number of exceptions is much less than the number of spins: $\approx 10 \ll 256$.)
 Hence the NN uses information about spins of many field energies.
 The spins do not separate into low-field-energy flippable spins and high-field-energy frozen spins.